alecramsay/pg/docs/index.markdown

 We explore two ideas here:

--   The population geography of a state characterized as a set of districts is the natural starting point of redistricting -- all redistricting plans for a state are informed by them; and
+-   The most population compact map is the natural starting point for redistricting &#8212; all redistricting plans for a state are informed by it; and

--   Comparing redistricting plans to it highlights the mix of policy choices (trade-offs) that the mapmakers made.
+-   Comparing redistricting plans to that starting point highlights the mix of policy choices (trade-offs) that the mapmakers made.

 By population geography we mean how many people live where in a state.